-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Temperature of rooms due to windows being Staff, pupils, visitors Heating is on for longer in the day. open to keep rooms well Staff have been provided with warm clothes to wear in school. ventilated.
-Pupils are encouraged to wear extra layers.
-They attend school on PE days in PE kit with extra warmth layers.
-School warm hoodies are available for purchase.
-Suggested temperature is 16C, following union guidance.
-Manual Handling Staff Musculoskeletal injuries A dynamic risk assessment is carried out when moving furniture & resources which takes into account; \circ the task being undertaken; the capabilities of individual carrying out the task; the load being lifted or moved; the surroundings (environment) and; consideration of social distancing in 2 person manual handling activities/lifts.
-Need for Personal Protective Equipment (PPE) Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Staff are aware of the need to use the appropriate PPE when completing specific tasks e.g. cleaning or supporting an individual with coronavirus symptoms; PPE is sourced through normal school procurement routes; • Disposable gloves are worn during normal cleaning regimes.
-Disposable gloves and impermeable aprons must be worn when cleaning areas that have been occupied by someone displaying symptoms of COVID-19; • When caring for someone with symptoms of COVID-19 a face mask should be worn if a distance of 2 metres cannot be maintained and if contact is necessary, gloves, an apron and a face mask should be worn. • If a risk assessment determines that there is a risk of splashing to the eyes, e.g. from coughing, spitting, or vomiting, eye protection will also be worn by the supervising adult.
+PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) the load being lifted or moved; the surroundings (environment) and; consideration of social distancing in 2 person manual handling activities/lifts.
+Need for Personal Protective Equipment (PPE) Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Staff are aware of the need to use the appropriate PPE when completing specific tasks e.g. cleaning or supporting an individual with coronavirus symptoms; PPE is sourced through normal school procurement routes; Disposable gloves are worn during normal cleaning regimes.
+Disposable gloves and impermeable aprons must be worn when cleaning areas that have been occupied by someone displaying symptoms of COVID-19; • When caring for someone with symptoms of COVID-19 a face mask should be worn if a distance of 2 metres cannot be maintained and if contact is necessary, gloves, an apron and a face mask should be worn. • If a risk assessment determines that there is a risk of splashing to the eyes, e.g. from coughing, spitting, or vomiting, eye protection will also be worn by the supervising adult. • Any member of staff who has provided close contact care to someone with symptoms, while wearing PPE and all other members of staff or pupils who have been in close contact with that person with symptoms, if wearing a face covering, do not need to go home to self-isolate unless: The symptomatic person subsequently tests positive They develop symptoms themselves (in which case, they should arrange to have a test) They are requested to do so by NHS Test and Trace or the PHE advice service (or PHE local health protection team if escalated).
+Staff and pupils are instructed on the need to wear a face covering by law on public transport and have been given guidance on wearing and making